Chitkul, The Last Village of Baspa valley, Kinnaur: a blog by Sandhya Sourirajan

 The sojourn in Chitkul will stay in my memory for a long time.
 The time spent with the kids, the mesmerizing views near the Baspa river, badly twisting my ankle and finding the encouragement and support to move ahead with a strenuous trek are few memories that I would cherish throughout my lifetime.

 Chitkul is a tiny hamlet set in scenic surroundings.
 If you are visiting this place while touring around Kinnaur, leave behind only your footsteps here, and not the plastics or your garbage footprints.
 Irresponsible tourism and rampant commercialization has resulted in mountains of plastics in these remote villages of Kinnaur, which lack the facilities to recycle or process the non-biodegradable waste.
 Do your bit for the environment by carrying back any non-biodegradable waste along with you instead of littering them in these hills, alongside appreciating the scenic beauty of our “Incredible India”.

-Reaching Chitkul: Chitkul is 380 kms from Chandigarh and the travel may take 15 to 16 hours.
-Delhi to Chitkul is approx 600 kms.
+Chitkul is around 360 km from Chandigarh and the travel may take 15 to 16 hours.
 Below is the approach route for Chitkul:

-Shimla ⇒ Kufri ⇒ Narkanda ⇒ Rampur ⇒ Karcham ⇒ Sangla ⇒ Rakcham ⇒ Chitkul
+Shimla ⇒ Kufri ⇒ Narkanda ⇒ Rampur Bushahr ⇒ Karcham ⇒ Sangla ⇒ Rakcham ⇒ Chitkul.

 Public transport: Direct buses to Sangla are available from Delhi, Chandigarh, and Shimla.